Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog
+### 2024-11-27
+1. Added extension choosing (only files with one of the chosen extensions will be renamed).
+The list of available extensions (checkboxes) is generated automatically for any chosen directory/folder

 ### 2024-11-24
 1. Fixed CRITICAL bug causing loss of files if some of the files had names that the script would try to rename other files to, which resulted in overwriting and loss of original files